-Even if you don’t do your own books, or are really hands off with your finances, you’ll want to know the definition of a fiscal year.
-Choosing the right time to start your fiscal year can have a big impact on how you account for your company’s finances, and how you track its overall fiscal health.
-We’ll review fiscal year vs. calendar year, how a fiscal year is important for your business, and what you need to know about finding the right fiscal year for your business.
+Even if you don’t handle your own business accounting processes, you should understand what a fiscal year is and how to determine one for your business.
+Choosing the right time to start your fiscal year can have a big impact on how you account for your company’s finances and how you track its overall fiscal health.
+In this article, we’ll review fiscal year vs. calendar year, how a fiscal year is important for your business, and what you need to know about finding the right fiscal year for your business.

-A fiscal year (FY) is a 12-month period over which you track and report your finances.
+A fiscal year (FY) is a consecutive 12-month period over which you track and report your finances.
 In this sense, a fiscal year is pretty straightforward—you want to track a year of your company’s financial progress over the same amount of time as a regular year.
-What makes a fiscal year unique, though, is that it doesn’t necessarily start at January 1 and end on December 31.
-Instead, businesses can begin their fiscal year at other times throughout the year.
+Where a fiscal year and calendar year differ, though, is that a fiscal year doesn’t necessarily start on January 1 and end on December 31.
+Whereas a calendar year is inflexible, a fiscal year is customizable for your business needs.

 To make matters a bit more complicated, it’s important to know that when people talk about fiscal years, they typically do so in the context of the fiscal year end, rather than the beginning.
 So, for example, if your fiscal year begins on July 1, then you’d talk about the “fiscal year ending June 30.”
 This means that your quarters will adjust as well.
 The first quarter of the calendar year may then be the third or fourth quarter of your fiscal year dated the year prior.

-Sound a little weird, maybe?
-That’s understandable.
-But, if you’re willing to look dive into the details of a fiscal year, how the fiscal year differs from the calendar year, and how a fiscal year ending date impacts your business, you may come away wanting to figure out when to begin and end your fiscal year.
+This may all sound a little weird, but if you’re willing to dive into the details of a fiscal year, how it differs from the calendar year, and how the ending date impacts your business, you’ll have a better idea of how to determine your own business’s fiscal year.

 A fiscal year tells a story for your business—if you decide to set it up that way, that is.
 Different businesses in various industries have stories they want their finances to tell: They have high-revenue periods that help them get into the black, low points where financial performance is low, and other predictable patterns that may not tell the full tale of how well their business is doing.